-A 1969 graduate of the US Naval Academy, Admiral Ellis was designated a naval aviator in 1971.
-His service as a navy fighter pilot included tours with two fighter squadrons and assignment as commanding officer of an F/A-18 strike/fighter squadron.
+A 1969 graduate of the U.S. Naval Academy, Admiral Ellis was designated a Naval aviator in 1971.
+His service as a carrier-based Navy fighter pilot included tours with two fighter squadrons, and assignment as Commanding Officer of an F/A-18 strike/fighter squadron.
 In 1991, he assumed command of the USS Abraham Lincoln, a nuclear-powered aircraft carrier.
-After selection to rear admiral, in 1996 he served as a carrier battle group commander leading contingency response operations in the Taiwan Straits.
+After selection to Rear Admiral, in 1996 he served as a carrier battle group commander leading contingency response operations in the Taiwan Straits.

-His shore assignments included numerous senior military staff tours including commander in chief, US Naval Forces, Europe, and commander in chief, Allied Forces, Southern Europe, during a time of historic NATO expansion.
-He led United States and NATO forces in combat and humanitarian operations during the 1999 Kosovo crisis.
+His shore assignments included senior military staff tours directing operations for the U.S. Atlantic Fleet and as Deputy Chief of Naval Operations (Plans, Policy, and Operations).
+He also served as Commander in Chief, U.S. Naval Forces, Europe and Commander in Chief, Allied Forces, Southern Europe during a time of historic NATO expansion and led United States and NATO forces in combat and humanitarian operations during the 1999 Kosovo crisis.

-Ellis holds a master’s degree in aerospace engineering from the Georgia Institute of Technology and, in 2005, was inducted into the school’s Engineering Hall of Fame.
+Mr. Ellis holds a master’s degree in aerospace engineering from the Georgia Institute of Technology and, in 2005, was inducted into the school’s Engineering Hall of Fame.
+He also has a master’s degree in aeronautical systems from the University of West Florida.
 He completed United States Navy Nuclear Power Training and was qualified in the operation and maintenance of naval nuclear propulsion plants.
-He is a graduate of the Navy Test Pilot School and the Navy Fighter Weapons School (Top Gun).
-In 2013, Ellis was elected to the National Academy of Engineering.
+He is a graduate of the Navy Test Pilot School, the Navy Fighter Weapons School (Top Gun) and the Senior Officer Program in National Security Strategy at Harvard University.
+As an engineering and experimental test pilot, he was both a part of the engineering team and a project pilot during landing structural tests of aircraft and related systems, shipboard catapult and arrested landing evaluations, and fully automatic carrier landing system development and certification.
+He was the engineering test pilot on a developmental microwave landing system and was the first pilot to successfully employ its capabilities hands-off to touchdown.

-In 2009 he completed three years of service as a presidential appointee on the President’s Intelligence Advisory Board and, in 2006, was a member of the Military Advisory Panel to the Iraq Study Group.
+Mr. Ellis currently serves on the board of directors of the Lockheed Martin Corporation, where he chairs the Strategic Affairs Committee, and Dominion Energy.
+He is the former Chairman of the Board of Level 3 Communications.
+In 2009 he completed three years of service as a Presidential Appointee on the President’s Intelligence Advisory Board and, in 2006, he was a member of the Military Advisory Panel to the Iraq Study Group.